callemoon/tcan4550_linux/README.md

 ## performance

-To generate load use cangen can0 -g0
+To generate load use cangen can0 -g0 (g0 means no gap between messages) To measure busload use canbusload can0@500000
-To receive data use candump can0

 TX ~70%@500kbit/s
 RX >60%@500kbit/s